jerryrox/project-beats-game/README.md

 - Implement play record management for storing scores and replays.
 - Initially sort the mapsets on load.
 - Map background image transition on change.
-- Fix an issue where the song won't change to the next song in home screen occasionally.
+- Fix issue where the song won't change to the next song in home screen occasionally.
+- Fix issue where metronome doesn't update when changing song mid-way.

+- Support for interactive unit testing for UI.

 ### PBGame
 - BaseGame